0xkianu/ARTIC/README.md

 2. Added landing page, using bootstrap, and modified the theme to my liking.

 3. Added authentication login / logout functionality using Auth0 API.
+    * IF YOU CHOOSE TO PULL THIS REPO AND RUN LOCALLY VIA CODE RUNNER ON PORT 5500, CHANGE THE VARIABLE VALUE client_id IN THE configureClient function of script.js to value nLBVmQO7go1ZZewUtOKjo2gGkGIilzV3
 ----

 Planned Updates